-Today I am going to be writing another on of those style posts, this time I am going to talk to you about the time I spent away from radio specifically mainstream stations one example being Capital.
-Again this is only my opinion based on my own experience, feel free to comment or message me to discuss yours, maybe even get your boyfriend to instead.
+Today I’m going to talk to you about the time I spent away from radio specifically mainstream stations one example being Capital.
+This is only my opinion based on my own experience, feel free to comment or message me to discuss yours.

 So you are all probably aware I am a massive Ed Sheeran fan, well on the 13th of December 2015 Ed went on a well deserved break, Ed returned on the 6th of January with two amazing singles, you can catch my review of them tracks here (December -January Haul// Ed Sheeran track review.)
 Anyway between those points I can confidently say I didn’t listen to any radio.
 I began to realise in mid-2015 that I wasn’t really enjoying the music played on the radio as it didn’t have much depth and I just began to feel generally underwhelmed.
 When Ed left and his music began not to get played as much I branched off and began to use social media and Spotify to find some new music.

-I found myself listening to more bands some older like Pink Floyd and Foo fighters alongside newer bands like The Hunna and Cabbage.
+I found myself listening to more bands some older like Pink Floyd and Foo fighters alongside newer bands like Slaves and Cabbage.
 It felt like I was discovering a whole new world as I was so used to listening to the same 5 pop songs on loop.

 This is where the problem I have with radio stations come, in particular, Capital FM.
 They seem to just pump out pop song after pop song (usually what sits at the top 5 positions in the UK singles chart).
 This is part of the reason the same songs stay in the chart now for so long now because it’s all people are hearing.